genevate/style_guides/business/interview.md

 ## Guidelines

-0. Reject Resumes - If they give you one, move on to the next candidate.
+- Reject Resumes - If they give you one, move on to the next candidate.
-0. Praise Portfolios:
+- Praise Portfolios:
-  0. Twitter (see communication/twitter, in this project, for details).
+  - Twitter (see communication/twitter, in this project, for details).
-  0. Syndicated Feeds (RSS) - Maintains, hosts, writes about experiences and passion.
+  - Syndicated Feeds (RSS) - Maintains, hosts, writes about experiences and passion.
-  0. GitHub - Has an active and well-maintained open source presense.
+  - GitHub - Has an active and well-maintained open source presense.
-  0. Other - Other sources of online precense such as Google+, Tumblr, Stack Overvflow, Quora, etc. count too.
+  - Other - Other sources of online precense such as Google+, Tumblr, Stack Overvflow, Quora, etc. count too.
-  0. If none of the above exist (or supplied via alternative sources), then move on to next candidate.
+  - If none of the above exist (or supplied via alternative sources), then move on to next candidate.
-0. Look for candidates that can write well.
+- Look for candidates that can write well.
-  0. Good writers means good communicators.
+  - Good writers means good communicators.
-  0. Introductory emails and/or excellent open source documentation is a great indicator.
+  - Introductory emails and/or excellent open source documentation is a great indicator.
-0. Don't Interview - Bring them in for an iteration (or two).
+- Don't Interview - Bring them in for an iteration (think of this as a contract to hire).
-  0. If the candidate is not employeed give them a week, otherwise give them two weeks if employeed.
+  - If the candidate is not employeed give them a week, otherwise give them two weeks if employeed.
-  0. Have the interviewee join the team discussion for planning (Monday) and assign actions for the week.
+  - Have the interviewee join the team discussion for planning (Monday) and assign actions for the week.
-  0. Collaborate and actively engage with the interviewee for the week, working on real business problems.
+  - Collaborate and actively engage with the interviewee for the week, working on real business problems.
-  0. Go to lunch serveral times (or instant message) during the week(s) to get to know the interviewee better:
+  - Go to lunch serveral times (or instant message) during the week(s) to get to know the interviewee better:
-    0. Is the interviewee humble, polite, and respectful to others?
+    - Is the interviewee humble, polite, and respectful to others?
-    0. Is the interviewee driven to pursuse work, hobbies, etc?
+    - Is the interviewee driven to pursuse work, hobbies, etc?
-    0. What does the team, as a whole, think?
+    - What does the team, as a whole, think?
-  0. *Important*: The entire team should be involved in the interview process and there must be team consensus in order to maintain team dynamics, culture, temperament, etc. moving forward.
+  - *Important*: The entire team should be involved in the interview process and there must be team consensus in order to maintain team dynamics, culture, temperament, etc. moving forward.
 If you don't do this, you don't empower the team to grow as a whole and weakens the established camaraderie.
-  0. Have the interviewee demo what they worked on for the week (Friday) with the entire team.
+  - Have the interviewee demo what they worked on for the week (Friday) with the entire team.
-  0. Pay the interviewee for services/time rendered, evaluate performance, and then make the decision to hire/fire.
+  - Pay the interviewee for services/time rendered, evaluate performance, and then make the decision to hire/fire.
-0. Every interview takes time to prepare (i.e. reading online portfolios, reviewing open source code, searching for additional details, etc).
+- Every interview takes time to prepare (i.e. reading online portfolios, reviewing open source code, searching for additional details, etc).
 If you don't want to put in the time, then don't do the interview.
-0. Always assemble a stellar interview team:
+- Always assemble a stellar interview team:
   - Train team members in the art of interviewing, never bring them in cold turkey.
   - Ensure every team member can provide comprehensive/constructive feedback of each interviewee.
   - Use members that keep a positive view of the company (ideally that is everyone).
   - Set everyone's expectation of the interviewee (*this is important*) to be someone better than each member was when they were first hired in order to keep raising the bar of the team.
-0. Once the initial impression of the interviewee is formed (usually within the first minute), spend the rest of the interview asking questions that will break that impression.
+- Once the initial impression of the interviewee is formed (usually within the first minute), spend the rest of the interview asking questions that will break that impression.
-0. Always take copius notes during the interview process in order to make detailed arguments for the pros and cons of the interviewee.
+- Always take copius notes during the interview process in order to make detailed arguments for the pros and cons of the interviewee.
-0. Always strive to hire the best and brightest but realize that not everyone is a superstar - the interviewee should be able to augment the team, fill-in gaps, get things done, and have the potential for further growth (both personally and for the team).
+- Always strive to hire the best and brightest but realize that not everyone is a superstar - the interviewee should be able to augment the team, fill-in gaps, get things done, and have the potential for further growth (both personally and for the team).
-0. Always exit an interivew with a clear sense of whether the interviewee will strengthen the team, inspire change/new ideas, and improve the overall success of the company.
+- Always exit an interivew with a clear sense of whether the interviewee will strengthen the team, inspire change/new ideas, and improve the overall success of the company.

 ## Questions